MacdonaldRobinson/react-blog-demo/README.md

 - Using Styled Component
 - Using React Query
 - Using Axios
-- Using Firebase ( Firestore, Auth )
+- Using Firebase ( Firestore, Auth, Messaging )
+- Notifications
 - Using CSS Animations ( transitions and keyframes )
 - Using CSS Scroll snap
 - Using vitest, jsdom, testing library, msw ( Mock Service Worker )